NFDI4BIOIMAGE/training/_sources/content_types/tutorial.md

 A tutorial explaining how to make Github repositories citable by automatically creating DOIs using the Github-Zenodo integration.

-Tags: Sharing, Citing, Research Data Management
+Tags: Sharing, Citing, Research Data Management, Include In Dalia

 Content type: Tutorial